 Restoring or refurbishing old Aluminium parts

-Whilst it is often possible to re-anodise parts, it can be problematic if the part has become very corroded, in which case anodisning can not "heal" the corrosion.
-In such cases, A Class will usually suggest either polishing or plating, depending on the appearance or finish you are seeking.
+Whilst it is often possible to re-anodise parts, it can be problematic if the part has become very corroded, in which case anodising can not "heal" the corrosion.
+In such cases, A Class will usually suggest either metal polishing or plating, depending on the appearance or finish you are seeking.

-Sometimes plating is not recommended for certain parts - for example original car parts of complex shapes (plating can sometimes not reach very deep recesses).
-So re-anodising may be the best approach as long as there is no severe corrosion - in which case we would likely recommend polishing.
+Sometimes plating is not recommended for certain parts - for example original car parts of complex aluminium shapes (plating can sometimes not reach into very deep recesses).
+So, re-anodising may be the best approach as long as there is no severe corrosion - in which case we would likely recommend polishing.